-- 39. Unless exempt in accordance with applicable EU Directives all contracts including any contract opportunities (and the award of such contracts) the value of which exceeds Threshold 2 or such revised threshold prescribed by EU law, shall be advertised on Contracts Finder or such equivalent portal as is from time to time available. - 40.
+- 39. Unless exempt in accordance with applicable procurement legislation and guidance all contracts including any contract opportunities (and the award of such contracts) the value of which exceeds Threshold 2 or such revised threshold prescribed by procurement legislation and guidance, shall be advertised on Contracts Finder or such equivalent portal as is from time to time available. - 40.
 Value for Money must be demonstrated for all contracts whose total value are below the Level 1 Threshold.
 Good purchasing practice is to be followed, and fully recorded.
 A written or electronic quotation needs to be obtained prior to any purchase. - 41.
 Contracts whose total value is within the Level 2 Threshold shall only be made after competitive quotations (which shall be electronic) have been sought from not less than three suitable persons. - 42.
 Contracts whose total value is within the Level 3 Threshold, shall be made only after tenders have been sought from in accordance with the provisions of these Standing Orders.

-- 43. Contracts whose total value exceed or are likely to exceed the relevant EU threshold shall be made only after tenders have been invited as described in these Standing Orders and in accordance with such European tendering rules. - 44.
-Contracts which fall within the scope of EU Directives shall be made only after the relevant Directive and any associated UK Statutory Instruments have been complied with.
-For details of current financial limits relating to the EU Directive advice must be sought from the Force Procurement Department.
+- 43. Contracts whose total value exceed or are likely to exceed the relevant applicable procurement legislation and guidance shall be made only after tenders have been invited as described in these Standing Orders and in accordance with such applicable tendering rules. - 44.
+Contracts which fall within the scope of the Public Contract Regulations 2015 and all applicable procurement legislation and guidance shall be made only in accordance with such requirements.
+For details of current financial limits relating to the Public Contract Regulations 2015 advice must be sought from the Force Procurement Department.